 There are so many different definitions out there.

-The fact is, codependence is difficult to condense into a singular definition.
+The fact is, codependence is challenging to condense into a singular definition.

-Here are a couple of definitions that stands out:
+Here are a couple of definitions that stand out:

-- Someone who cannot function from his or her innate self, and instead, organizes thinking and behavior around a substance, process or other people.
+- Someone cannot function from his or her innate self and instead organizes thinking and behavior around a substance, process, or other people.

-- Underdeveloped self-esteem combined with an inappropriate caring for others, and an inappropriate reliance on another’s response, in a negatively reinforcing loop.
+- In a negatively reinforcing loop, underdeveloped self-esteem combined with an inappropriate caring for others and an inappropriate reliance on another’s response.

-Certainly, there is nothing wrong with nurturing; we are meant to be interdependent.
-Codependent people would benefit from self-examination and redirection to get them on a healthy path.
+Indeed, there is nothing wrong with nurturing; we are meant to be interdependent.
+Co-dependent people would benefit from self-examination and redirection to get them on a healthy path.

-DENIAL : is an obstacle, because codependency is difficult to see for yourself.
+DENIAL: This is an obstacle because codependency is challenging to see for yourself.

-AWARENESS : is a major first step!
-Awareness alone often alleviates many symptoms of codependency.
+AWARENESS: this is a significant first step!
+Understanding alone often alleviates many symptoms of codependency.

-It is important to note that most people exhibit codependent behaviors in certain situations and a snapshot of most anyone might be might be seen below.
+It is important to note that most people exhibit co-dependent behaviors in certain situations, and a snapshot of most anyone might be seen below.

 CODEPENDENCY CAN TAKE MANY FORMS